Hands on: New iPad Pro 11 review

 Early verdict

-That said, the new iPad Pro 11 could be seen differently, a tablet that's designed to enable creators with raw power and a sumptuous design.
-Maybe it'll attract people that just want a nicer-looking tablet, and need a reason to upgrade.
+That said, the new iPad Pro 11 could be viewed differently, as a tablet that's designed to enable creators with raw power and a sumptuous design.
+And maybe it'll also attract people who just want a nicer-looking tablet, and need a reason to upgrade.

-Like previous tablets from Apple, and the market in general, it's hard to call this a 'must have' device, especially with this year's 'basic' iPad performing so well.
-But there's a lot to be impressed with on the new iPad Pro 11, and if you're tempted we urge you to trot to your Apple Store to take a look.
+Like previous tablets from Apple, and the market in general, it's hard to call this a 'must-have' device, especially with this year's 'basic' iPad performing so well.
+But there's a lot to be impressed with on the new iPad Pro 11, and if you're tempted then we urge you to trot to your Apple Store to take a closer look.